Create, read, update and delete: Conceptual

 Together these four operations make up the basic operations of storage management known as CRUD: Create, Read, Update and Delete.

+Use cases

 Databases

 The acronym CRUD refers to the major operations which are implemented by databases.
 Each letter in the acronym can be mapped to a standard Structured Query Language (SQL) statement.

 Although relational databases are a common persistence layer in software applications, numerous other persistence layers exist.
 CRUD functionality can for example be implemented with document databases, object databases, XML databases, text files, or binary files.

 Some big data systems do not implement UPDATE, but have only a timestamped INSERT (journaling), storing a completely new version of the object each time.

 RESTful APIs

 The acronym CRUD also appears in the discussion of RESTful APIs.
 Each letter in the acronym may be mapped to a Hypertext Transfer Protocol (HTTP) method:

 In HTTP, the GET (read), PUT (create and update), POST (create - if we don't have `id` or `uuid`), and DELETE (delete) methods are CRUD operations as they have storage management semantics, meaning that they let user agents directly manipulate the states of target resources.
 The POST method, on the other hand, is a process operation that has target-resource-specific semantics which typically exceed the scope of CRUD operations.